No matter how you look at Valldemossa, it is still one of the most charming places in Mallorca

-Valldemossa Port is a small fishing port that is located about 6 km from town after a narrow and winding road.
-There, we will find Sa Marina beach, a beautiful stone beach with low occupancy and rocks of all sizes.
+Port de Valldemossa is a small fishing harbour that is located about 6 kilometers from town after a narrow and winding road.
+There, we will find Sa Marina beach, a beautiful pebble beach with low occupancy and rocks of all sizes.

 Here you will find several restaurants where to savour the traditional Mallorcan cuisine, but also pizzerias, seafood restaurants and homemade food restaurants among others.

 The possibility of staying in this town and waking up contemplating its views and the calmness reigning here is quite an experience.